How to Deal With Hope and Prayer Center Ministry Robocall

 How to Protect Yourself From Scam Robocalls

-Using DoNotPay’s Robo Revenge feature not only helps you track down scammers but sue them for up to $3,000 in compensation as well.
+Using DoNotPay’s Robo Revenge feature not only helps you track down scammers but send demand letters to them for up to $3,000 in compensation as well.
 There are other precautionary measures you can take to lessen the impact of robocalls on your life:

 • Do not answer unknown calls